stefanprodan/openfaas-gke/README.md

 kubectl proxy --port=9099 &
 ```

-### Create a Weave Cloud project
+### Create a Weave Cloud Instance

 Now that you have a Kubernetes cluster up and running you can start monitoring it with Weave Cloud.
 You'll need a Weave Could service token, if you don't have a Weave token go
 to [Weave Cloud](https://cloud.weave.works/) and sign up for a trial account.

-Deploy Weave Cloud agents:
+Deploy the Weave Cloud agents:

 ```bash
 kubectl apply -n kube-system -f \